gkit-org/libgkit/README.md

 ## What is our goal

 This library is not designed for creating large, stable game projects.
-It aims to achieve zero runtime performance overhead by processing all object information at compile time.
-In terms of script extensions, we aim to use cabi as a bridge for the core content of the library to achieve high performance.

 ## Contribution